aatack/Qualia/README.md

 ## Tests

 For some reason, the test runner wasn't playing well with VSCode.
-For this reason, the tests have been left in comments at the bottom of each file, and need to be run manually.
+The tests have therefore been left in comments at the bottom of each file, and need to be run manually.

 ## Performance